rich-at-thinkful/ft-curric-gists/fundamentals/namespacing.md

 ![Shopping Item Snapshot](images/shopping-item-id.png)

-You can see the implementation of using the cuid when creating new shopping items inside `addItemToShoppingList`:
+You can see the implementation of using the cuid library when creating new shopping items inside `addItemToShoppingList`:

 ```javascript
 function addItemToShoppingList(itemName) {